31.03.2023

 Independent Junior Group leader “Metabolomics and Plant Resilience” (m/f/d)

-What we offer: The position is for 6 years (mid-term appraisal after 3 years) and will be supported by an exceptionally attractive package, including start-up funds, intramural salaries for a postdoctoral scientist and technical assistant, annual funds for consumables, and the possibility to apply for additional instrumentation.
+The position is for 6 years (mid-term appraisal after 3 years) and will be supported by an exceptionally attractive package, including start-up funds, intramural salaries for a postdoctoral scientist and technical assistant, annual funds for consumables, and the possibility to apply for additional instrumentation.
 The independent group will have free access to all shared IPB facilities, including climatized plant growth chambers and greenhouses, extensive metabolomics and analytical equipment, proteomics and high-end microscopy.
 The independent group will be hosted in a furnished and equipped laboratory.
-The position is part of a recently funded Program Center for Plant Metabolomics and Computational Biochemistry (MetaCom: https://www.ipb-halle.de/en/research/program-center-metacom/).
+The position is part of the Program Center for Plant Metabolomics and Computational Biochemistry (MetaCom: https://www.ipb-halle.de/en/research/program-center-metacom/).
 Cooperations with MetaCom and IPB research groups are actively encouraged.

 The salary and excellent benefits (social and health insurance) will be based on German law for employees in the public sector (TV-L group E14).
 The IPB is an equal opportunity employer and promotes a family-friendly working environment.
-Anticipated start date: from summer 2023 onwards (negotiable).
+Anticipated start date: January 2025 onwards (negotiable).

-How to apply: Please submit a single pdf document including your curriculum vitae (2 pages), a list of your publications, a summary of your research accomplishments (max 3 pages), your proposed research program (3 pages) and contact details for at least 2 referees quoting reference number 5/2023 until May 31st, 2023 to bewerbungen(at)ipb-halle.de.
+Please submit a single pdf document including your curriculum vitae (2 pages), a list of your publications, a summary of your research accomplishments (max 3 pages), your proposed research program (3 pages) and contact details for at least 2 referees quoting reference number 7/2024 until July 21st, 2024 to bewerbungen(at)ipb-halle.de.

 For further information please contact Prof. Dr. Alain Tissier (atissier(at)ipb-halle.de), Tel.: +49 (0) 345 5582-1500